Sam Moore, who sang ‘Soul Man’ in Sam & Dave duo, dies at 89 due to surgery complications

 He and Prater performed in soul and R&B clubs in the 1950s, but didn’t meet until 1961 in Miami.
 Moore helped coach Prater on the lyrics of a song and they quickly became a popular local duo.
 In 1965, after signing with Atlantic Records, producer Jerry Wexler sent them to the label’s Stax subsidiary in Memphis.

 Moore and Prater argued often and Moore told the AP in 2006 that a drug habit, which he kicked in 1981, played a part in the band’s troubles and later made entertainment executives leery of giving him a fresh start.
-The duo broke up in 1970 and neither had another major hit.
+The duo broke up in 1970 and neither had another major hit, though Moore did work often with Springsteen, whom Moore would call one of his closest friends.
+They performed together on stage and sang on each other's albums, including on the high energy duet “Real World.”

+“RIP Sam Moore," Springsteen sideman Steve Van Zandt posted on X. "One of the last of the great Soul Men.
+Him and Dave Prater were the inspiration for me and Johnny to start Southside Johnny and the Asbury Jukes.
+An important righteous wonderful man.”

 He married his wife, Joyce, in 1982, and she helped him get treatment for his addiction that he credited with saving his life.